mirexan/S1.5-Java-Utils/README.md

 **Execution instructions**

 		1. Open a shell terminal.
-		2. Go to directory (S1.5-Java-Utils/src/main/java/Level_01/Exercise02) with 'cd' command, where Ex02Main.java is located.
+		2. Go to directory with ´´´cd S1.5-Java-Utils/src/main/java/Level_01/Exercise02´´´ command, where Ex02Main.java is located.
-		3. Execute the command 'javac -d .
-Ex02Main.java ListDirEx02.java' to compile and generate a .class file.
+		3. Execute the command ´´´javac -d .
+Ex02Main.java ListDirEx02.java´´´ to compile and generate a .class file.
 This file will be stored in a new directories made from package.
-		4. Execute the command 'java Level_01.Exercise01.Ex02Main
+		4. Execute the command ´´´java Level_01.Exercise01.Ex02Main´´´

 **Exercise 02 Observations**

-	lastModified() is a method form java.io.File that returns a long value representing the time the file was last modified, measured in milliseconds since the epoch (00:00:00 GMT, January 1, 1970) I've instanced a SimpleDateFormat object with the "yyyy-MM-dd HH:mm:ss" pattern, in order to call the object.format() method with converts the epoch long miliseconds in a String of pattern format.
+	´´´lastModified()´´´ is a method form java.io.File that returns a long value representing the time the file was last modified, measured in milliseconds since the epoch (00:00:00 GMT, January 1, 1970) I've instanced a SimpleDateFormat object with the "yyyy-MM-dd HH:mm:ss" pattern, in order to call the object.format() method with converts the epoch long miliseconds in a String of pattern format.